 ✓ Spousal/partner sponsors: NO minimum income requirement

-⚠ PGP sponsors: LICO+30% required for 3 consecutive years
+⚠ PGP sponsors: minimum necessary income (LICO + 30%) for 3 years

-Sponsors of parents and grandparents must demonstrate income at LICO+30% for each of the 3 most recent consecutive tax years.
-This is one of the most common eligibility barriers for PGP sponsors.
+Sponsors of parents and grandparents must demonstrate income at or above the minimum necessary income (LICO + 30%) for each of the 3 most recent tax years before applying.
+This income test, which does not apply to spousal or partner sponsorship, is one of the most common eligibility barriers for PGP sponsors.

 |---|---|---|